khanonjs/khanon.js-website/public/docs/2-app-states.md

     MyGUI
   ]
 })
-export class AppStateIntro extends AppStateInterface<{ / S = setup object / }> {
+export class AppStateIntro extends AppStateInterface</* Setup object */ S = any> {
   onStart() {
-    KJS.Scene.start(MyScene, MySceneState, {})
+    // Scenes and GUIs have been loaded at this point and can start KJS.Scene.start(MyScene, MySceneState, {})
     KJS.GUI.start(MyGUI, MyGUIState, {})

-    // Setup object is accesible
-    const setup = this.setup
+    // this.setup has optional S type
   }

   onEnd() {
-    // These two aren't needed because Khanon.js will unload them on the state end,
+    // Invoked on the state end.
+Scenes and GUIs are automatically unloaded.
-    // stopping them as well, but they serve as example.
-    KJS.Scene.stop(MyScene)
-    KJS.GUI.stop(MyGUI)
   }
 }
 ```